WSU-SEAL/ToxiSpanSE/README.md

 # ToxiSpanSE
 An Explainable Toxicity detector for code review comments.
-Published in EMSE'2023
+Published in ACM/IEEE International Symposium on Empirical Software Engineering and Measurement (ESEM)'2023